 One main peculiarity of ENHC games is that the basic strategist is inclined to double down and split less often than they normally would in hole-card variants.
 This is because putting out extra money on additional bets becomes more volatile in the absence of the peek rule.

-The restrictions imposed on doubling are harmful to ENHC players because they prevent them not only from doubling on most hard totals against weak upcards but because they disallow doubling on certain soft ones like A-4 through A-7.
+The restrictions imposed on doubling are harmful to ENHC players because they prevent them not only from doubling on most hard totals against weak upcards, but also from doubling on certain soft hands such as A-4 through A-7.
 In the absence of soft doubles, the player has no other choice but to deviate from the correct plays and opt for the second-best move, which is hitting.
 Of course, this also reflects poorly on the house edge in ENHC games.

 Similar negative tendencies are to be observed when it comes to the limitations on splitting and doubling after a split.
 Given that most online ENHC variants do impose such restrictions, we shall use the following ruleset for our ENHC basic strategy benchmark – 6 decks, S17, DAS, no LS/ES, no RS, no peek, and doubling on hard 9 through 11 only.
 One such set of rules produces a house edge of 0.64%.
 Note that the moves below can also be used in four- and eight-deck games as long as the rest of the listed rules remain intact.